By Maureen Milliken

 QUESTIONS THAT NEED ANSWERING

 Why is he acting like that?
 What did she take from the cupboard when Rupert left the room?
 Who killed that guy, anyway?
 Why?
 Things will happen and they won’t immediately be explained.
 This is different from the inference gap.
 These are BIG questions.
 I’m not a plot person.
 When I read a mystery, I let the plot wash over me.
 If I figure it out before the end of the book, the writer didn’t work hard enough.
+But these questions are what builds the plot.
 I’ve probably read Sayers’ Murder Must Advertise seven or eight times, and I’m still not exactly sure how the plot does what it does.
 It’s not her, it’s me.
 I love it anyway.
 There’s one part involving an advertisement in a newspaper that could be interpreted as a double entendre, so someone at the advertising agency changes it, unwittingly throwing off the bad guys’ whole scheme.
 Like the red herrings, it’s delicious.

 There’s something most writers — the good ones anyway — do that’s called playing fair with the reader.
 That’s you!
 This means that there must be enough clues salted through the book that the average reader has a shot at figuring things out.
 The murderer, in other words, can’t be the uncle from Pittsburgh who’s been living at a downtown hotel killing off his family and the reader never sees or hears about him until the last page.

 Yeah, there’ll be some coincidences.
 Some crazy ones.
 It’s how mysteries roll.
 Unlike real life, the mystery has to get solved, and sometimes you need one or two good coincidences to tie things together.
 The best writers keep them to a minimum and there’s an unwritten rule that big ones that solve the crime are a no-no. The better the writer, the more the rule can be broken.
 For instance, Kate Atkinson’s books are loaded with coincidences and they are wonderful and fantastic.
 I recommend any of the Jackson Brodie series.
 My favorite is.
 When Will There be Good News?
 A title I’d steal if she didn’t already have it.
-I also love Stared Early, Took My Dog.
+I also love Started Early, Took My Dog.
 Not just for the great titles, but for the books themselves.
 I would marry those books if that were a thing.
 They’re not really plot-heavy, they’re character heavy.
 Good characters and what they do are what make the best plots.

 ‘THREE TIMES WE’VE CROSSED PATHS, MR. BOND’